Skip to content

 Stop Excusing your Employment Gaps

-We do not recommend explaining away your employment gaps, even when they are being perceived as blemishes and raise red flags for potential employers.
-While this may seem ludicrous and unreasonable, many recruiters, either overwhelmed with applications or lacking competence, often use gaps as a convenient filter.
+We do not recommend explaining away your employment gaps, even when they are legitimate, because it puts in you a position of perceived weakness, and can raise red flags for potential employers.
+While this may seem ludicrous and unreasonable, many recruiters, either overwhelmed with applications or lacking competence, will often use gaps as a convenient filter.
+You might not even get a chance to explain your gap in an interview, and if you do, you are already behind (especially in this job market).

 Explaining your Gap with Excuses

 The problem is that most career advice and interview help assumes recruiters are intellectuals, who are analyzing each candidate, weighing pros/cons, and carefully considering how that candidate fits into the organization.
-Now ask yourself this – of all the recruiters you’ve met, how many strike you as intellectuals and “professional culture fit” analyzers?
+Now ask yourself this – of all the recruiters you’ve met, how many strike you as intellectuals and professional “culture fit” analyzers?
+And how often are you being screened out without even being offered the chance to explain?

 If you decide to use an excuse (which we don’t recommend) – you want to spend as little time talking about it as possible.
 The more time you spend on it, the more of a red flag in a recruiter’s mind.
 Just give a one or two sentence explanation about your gap, and then move on to something relevant to the job.